 That was in 1985.
 Eleven years later, having built China's biggest agribusiness company, Liu cofounded China Minsheng Banking Corp., the nation's largest private bank.

 Liu, who owns 12 percent of Minsheng, will soon test his bank's appeal with foreign investors.
 Sometime in the next few months, the Beijing-based bank plans to attempt to sell $1 billion of shares in Hong Kong.
-Underwritten by Citigroup Inc. (C), Deutsche Bank AG (DBK) and Goldman Sachs Group Inc., the sale of 20 percent of the bank's stock is the first international listing of a mainland banking franchise.
+Underwritten by Citigroup Inc. (C:US), Deutsche Bank AG (DBK) and Goldman Sachs Group Inc., the sale of 20 percent of the bank's stock is the first international listing of a mainland banking franchise.

 Liu Yang, a managing director at London-based Atlantis Investment Management, says she likes the Minsheng story.

 ``Of course I will buy their shares,'' says Hong Kong-based Liu, who helps manage $1.2 billion. ``Minsheng has made fewer bad loans and appears more nimble than its larger rivals.
 There are very few opportunities like this.''

 Mark Mobius, Singapore-based managing director of Templeton Asset Management Ltd.'s $9 billion in emerging-market funds, won't be one of the buyers.

 He estimates a $1 billion sale price equates to four times the bank's book value, which he says is excessive.

 ``There's this general wild atmosphere that's developing for Chinese IPOs,'' says Mobius. ``I may be missing something, but it doesn't make sense to me.''

 Liu cites two reasons for his bank investment.
 One, he says, was to start a business-friendly bank willing to help future generations of entrepreneurs get the loans that for so long eluded him.
 The second was the prospect of big profits for himself.